georgeroubie/CSS-Style-Guide/README.md

 * Use hyphens for variable names `$my-variable`.
 * Use hyphens for mixin names `@mixin font-style(){ ... }`.

+## Color naming

+* Name your color variables with this tool: http://chir.ag/projects/name-that-color

 ## Comments

 * Use `//` insted of `/* */`.